The BEngHons (Engineering and Technology Management) degree is conferred by the following academic department: Engineering and Technology Management.

 Examinations and pass requirements

-- The examination in each module for which a student is registered, takes place during the normal examination period after the conclusion of lectures (i.e. October/November or May/June).
+- The examination in each module for which a student is registered, takes place during the normal examination period after the conclusion of lectures (i.e. usually October/November or May/June).

 - A student must obtain at least 50% in an examination for each module where no semester or year mark is required.
 A module may only be repeated once.